-The free social media platform TikTok is said to have passed over 2 billion mobile downloads as of October 2020 and has since risen to prominence.
+The free social media platform TikTok is said to have passed over 2 billion mobile downloads and has since risen to prominence.
 Instagram has appeared to follow suit, slowly transforming its platform from still images to video.

 While social media users fall on both sides of loving or disliking the change (no pun intended), TikTok has taken the world by storm and is a highly influential app.